bistaastha/diversity-and-inclusion/README.md

   * Establish an environment where projects and events can engage in the badging program
   * Aligning the badging program with best practices, guidelines and recommendations from Diversity & Inclusion efforts on the CHAOSS project
   * Connecting with existing badging standards of IMS Global including
     * Building an open, peer-review system for the D&I Badging Program

 ## Applying for Badges

-### Project Badging

-The Project Badging section of CHAOSS Badging is about measuring inclusivity of different OSS projects through human reviews.

-In order to submit an application for a project, go through the following documents:
-- [Applicant role](./roles/applicant.md) - This document describes the GitHub permissions and the responsibilities of a CHAOSS Badging Applicant.
-- [Project submission requirements](https://github.com/badging/project-diversity-and-inclusion/blob/master/submission/requirements.md) - Minimum requirements for a project to be eligible for participation in CHAOSS Badging process.

-In order to apply for Project Badging, go to [project-diversity-and-inclusion](https://github.com/badging/project-diversity-and-inclusion).

 ### Event Badging